Castle

 • New students must submit proof of all immunizations/vaccines listed below.

-• Students will not be permitted on campus without proof of vaccination or an approved vaccination exemption.
+• Students will not be permitted on campus without proof of required vaccination or an approved vaccination exemption.

 • Students will not be permitted to move-in to residence halls, attend classes, or any Manhattanville-sponsored activities until all required immunizations are received (or a request for exemption has been approved).